KlRAAA/Permutation-With-Repeated-Elements/README.md

 Filtering: The user can filter outfits by occasion (casual or formal).
 Output: A list of generated outfits is displayed.

-Here’s a README.md file for your Wardrobe Outfit Generator project that covers everything from the system's purpose to how it works and how to run it.
-It includes explanations of the formula used, logic behind the code, and instructions for both CLI and GUI interaction.

-Wardrobe Outfit Generator
-Table of Contents
-Introduction
-System Overview
-Features
-Logic of the Code
-Formula Explanation
-Installation
-Usage Instructions
-Running in GUI Format
-Customization Options
-Technologies Used
-Future Improvements
-Introduction
-The Wardrobe Outfit Generator is a tool that helps users generate all possible outfit combinations from their wardrobe.
-It simplifies daily outfit planning by permuting clothing items such as tops, bottoms, shoes, and accessories into different combinations.
-The tool also supports repeated use of certain items (like shoes and accessories), and allows filtering based on preferences (e.g., formal vs. casual).

-The system can be easily integrated into a fashion or lifestyle website and is perfect for anyone who wants help in styling and maximizing their wardrobe options.

-## System Overview
-The Wardrobe Outfit Generator works by taking user inputs (tops, bottoms, shoes, and accessories) and generating all possible permutations of outfits.
-Users can also apply filters to display only casual or formal outfits.

-Key steps involved:

-Input: Users enter wardrobe items as comma-separated values.
-Generation: The system generates all possible outfit combinations (with item reuse).
-Filtering: The user can filter outfits by occasion (casual or formal).
-Output: A list of generated outfits is displayed.
-Features
-User-Friendly Interface: Allows users to input their wardrobe items directly into a form.
-Permutations with Repetition: Generates all possible combinations with repeated items like shoes or accessories.
-Filtering Options: Users can filter outfits by occasion (casual, formal).
-Regenerate Option: Users can generate and regenerate outfits as many times as they want with one click.
-Stylistic Design: Styled to fit into a fashion or lifestyle website.

 ## Logic of the Code
 The core logic revolves around generating all combinations of the wardrobe items using a permutation with repetition approach.